What is Scaling and Root Planing?

 Scaling and root planning, also known as deep cleaning, is the most effective non-surgical treatment for periodontal disease.
 It is always performed under local anesthesia and frequently requires IV sedation.
 It involves the removal of calcified deposits (tartar), inflamed tissue, and bacterial toxins causing inflammation and periodontal disease.

-Scaling will target the surface of the tooth, both above and below the gum line.
-By using an ultrasonic scaling tool, Dr. McKenzie will be able to send antimicrobial agents below the gums in order to lessen the presence of any oral bacteria.
-Scaling will help remove calculus and plaque that attaches to the surface of the tooth.
+Scaling – Scaling targets the surface of the tooth, above and below the gum line.
+Using an ultrasonic scaling tool, Dr. McKenzie will be able to send antimicrobial agents below the gums to reduce the presence of oral bacteria.
+Scaling removes calculus and plaque that attaches to the surface of the tooth.

-- They can also reduce any inflammation and bleeding of the gums.
+- Reducing inflammation and bleeding of the gums

 - Reducing halitosis (bad breath)